Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 )
 WHERE rank=1;

---10.
-What is the average price drop per year for each maker?-- select * from cars;
+## 10. What is the average price drop per year for each maker?
+select * from cars;

 select maker,